MicrosoftDocs/dynamics-365-project-operations/articles/actuals/linkingactuals.md

 - Milestone
 - Tax

-The **Milestone** value is typically used by the business logic for fixed-price billing in PSA.
+The **Milestone** value is typically used by the business logic for fixed-price billing in Project Operations.

 ### Transaction origin